jduck/csw-slides-2024/slides.md

 ## Takeaways for Security Practitioners

-Not enough people?
-  - Teach your skills!
+Teach your skills!
 Take an apprentice!

 Let's get scientific!
+- Consider your projects as collections of experiments
+- Document them using Hypothesis / Experiment Design / Notes / Results format
 - Increase rigor, especially in security testing.

-- Document them using Hypothesis / Experiment Design / Notes / Results format
-- Consider your projects as collections of experiments
+Learn more about development
+- Don't be afraid to contribute code

 ## All the safety is not enough